martinlindhe/dos-software-decoding/demo-256/flame2/README.md

 # 5 jan, 2018

-shows gfx

-palette is wrong!
+shows gfx, unsure if they are fully correct

 XXX video: set video mode to 320x200, 256 colors (VGA)